"There is not just contradiction on one point but on all points.....There

 the process of spiritually dull translations, this word got translated

-as "Ghost", a superstitious and somewhat materialized concept of spirit.
+as "Ghost", a superstitious and somewhat or quasi-materialized concept of spirit.

 The actual Greek word for "ghost" would be phantasma, and thus